 The detailed version for your tech shows their current warehouse quantity on hand.
 It not only shows the retail value at each item level, but also provides a total value at the top based on the average cost.
 It also flags items as dead/dormant if the item has not been used or purchased since Variable W (number of days back from today) and has an average cost exceeding Variable X.

-VariableW = # of days to go back from today to see if item was not used on sales order/service call (or purchased) in order to flag item as dead/dormant
+VariableW = # of days to go back from today to see if item was not used on sales order, service call, or purchase order receipt in order to flag item as dead/dormant

 VariableX = Flag items Dead/Dormant only if avgcost > XXX.XX